-Facial clefts comprise of a wide spectrum of pathologies which result from failure of fusion in the facial region during the embryonic - early fetal period.
-This results is gap in the fetal face.
-These clefts can affect the lip, philtrum, alveolus and hard and soft palate to varying degrees.
+Facial clefts comprise of a wide spectrum of pathologies that result from failure of fusion in the facial region during the embryonic/early fetal period.
+The result is a gap in the fetal face.
+These clefts can affect the lip, philtrum, alveolus, and hard and soft palate to varying degrees.

 The facial muscles enable facial expression and serve as sphincters and dilators of the orifices of the face.
 These muscles differ from those of other regions in the body as there is no fascia deep to the skin of the face; many of the facial muscles insert directly into the skin 1.

 The facial nerve is one of the key cranial nerves with a complex and broad range of functions.

 Although at first glance it is the motor nerve of facial expression which begins as a trunk and emerges from the parotid gland as five branches (see facial nerve branches mnemonic), it has taste and p...

 There are many mnemonics to recall the branches of the facial nerve (superior to inferior) as they exit the anterior border of the parotid gland.
 Examples include:

 Facial palsy refers to the neurological syndrome of facial paralysis.
 It can result from a broad range of physiological insults to the facial nerve or its central nervous system origins.
 The most common causes of this is Bell palsy.

 While facial palsy refers to the clinical presen...

 The facial vein (previously known as the anterior facial vein) is the continuation of the angular vein and joins the anterior branch of the retromandibular vein to form the common facial vein 1-3.

 At the level of the lower margin of the orbit, the angular vein becomes the facial ...